Risks of Using Cocaine While Breastfeeding

 - Hospital-based inpatient treatment provides intensive but relatively short treatment.
 Many hospital-based treatment programs are rooted in the 12-step approach to substance recovery.
 These programs generally consist of 3 to 6 weeks of hospital-based inpatient treatment followed by a duration of ongoing outpatient therapy to prevent relapse.

 - Outpatient treatment programs are designed to help you go through treatment while continuing to live at home.
-Outpatient options make it easier to tend to everyday responsibilities – such as work, school, and family – while visiting the center a few times a week to seek treatment.
+Outpatient options make it easier to tend to everyday responsibilities—such as work, school, and family—while visiting the center a few times a week for treatment.
 Group therapy is a major part of outpatient treatment, and you may meet in weekly support groups with others going through the program.

 - Group therapy is a form of counseling that allows you to interact with other individuals.
 Groups generally consist of 4–12 members, and they can meet as often as once or twice a week.
 Groups allow members to share experiences with others and provide support to one another.

 If you are using cocaine while breastfeeding, make sure to take the cautionary steps to prevent harming your baby.